Minnesota

 Attorney General Authority

-Cure Period (Expired)
+Cure Period Status: Expired

-From July 31, 2025 through January 31, 2026, the MCDPA required the Attorney General to issue a written warning identifying specific alleged violations and provide the business a 30-day cure period before taking enforcement action.
+From July 31, 2025 through January 31, 2026, the MCDPA required the Attorney General to issue a written warning identifying specific alleged violations and give the business a 30-day cure period before taking enforcement action.
 This cure period was intentionally designed as a temporary measure.

 As of January 31, 2026, the cure period has expired.
 The Minnesota Attorney General is no longer required to provide a warning letter or an opportunity to cure before pursuing enforcement action.
-This makes Minnesota's MCDPA one of the strictest state privacy laws in the country in terms of enforcement, as most other states maintain a permanent or longer cure period.

 Penalties